140am/.vim/README.md

 ## Used Plugins

 ### pathogen
-Manages the vim runtime path.
-To install any new vim plugin simply place them into the `.vim/bundle` directory.
+Manages the vim runtime.
+To install any new vim plugin simply place them into `.vim/bundle`.

 ### fugitive
 Great `git` wrapper giving you everything to use git from within vim.

 ### gitgutter
-Showing `git diff` in the sign column, to show weather each line has been added, modified or removed.
+Showing `git diff` in the sign column, to show weather any line has been modified.

 ### NERDTree
 Filesystem explorer to browse files and directories in the side bar.

 ### Syntastic
-Syntax detection and works great with TagBar together.
+Syntax checking using multiple external syntax checkers.

 ### neocomplete
-Provides keyword completion and works great with vim-go.
+Provides keyword completion.

 ### tagbar
 Eeasy way to browse the tags of the current file and get an overview of its structure.
 Requires [Exuberant ctags](http://ctags.sourceforge.net/) and if used with `go` [gotags](https://github.com/jstemmer/gotags).